microsoft/hands-on-lab-azure-managed-redis/docs/workshop.md

 Open the Azure Function project in Visual Studio Code which is under `src/cache-refresh-func` and go to the `RefreshProductsCache.cs`.
 You will discover a method called `ProductsEventsTrigger` which is empty.

-This method has an attribute called `RedisPubSubTrigger` which is used to trigger the function when an event is raised by the Azure Cache for Redis.
+This method has an attribute called `RedisPubSubTrigger` which is used to trigger the function when an event is raised by the Azure Managed Redis.

 <div class="task" data-title="Tasks">

-> - Define the conditions to trigger the function based on the expiration of a key in the Azure Cache for Redis
+> - Define the conditions to trigger the function based on the expiration of a key in the Azure Managed Redis
-> - The connection string of the Azure Cache for Redis is defined by the environment variable `AZURE_REDIS_CONNECTION_STRING`
+> - The connection string of the Azure Managed Redis is defined by the environment variable `AZURE_REDIS_CONNECTION_STRING`

 </div>